sherif-ffs/IS322-task-tracker/README.md

 Trello features
 * Single board
 * Re-orderable lists and tasks
+* Table view of tasks

 Task functionality
 * Title, description, and type
 * Colors to indicate types
 * Editable tasks
+* Create a task

 ## Tools Used
 * React